dragozzine/PhoDyMM/README.md

 ### Input Files

-1. DATA FILE
+1. PHOTOMETRY DATA FILE

    PhoDyMM is designed to for use on detrended Kepler lightcurves.
 See kepler_detrend for code to produce these lightcurves automatically.
+Examples in the runs directories have data files, though these may need to be unpacked (using tar -xvzf filename.gz).
+Any detrended lightcurve will work -- see runs/K2-19 for an example from K2 -- but many of the defaults only make sense for Kepler.

-   The file with the list of input times (e.g., example_planets/Kepler-36/kplr011401755_1440_1.txt) must have the following format:
+   The file with the list of input times (e.g., runs/Kepler-36/kplr011401755_1440_1.txt) must have the following format:
    ```
    [Line Index] \t [Time (days)] \t [Ignored] \t [Ignored] \t [Flux] \t [Flux Error]
    ```